 Vice President, Bobby Loeffler

 Bobby is a Coda, actively involved with both KODA and CODA organizations and a well-respected ASL performer.
 He attended Gallaudet University where he later worked as assistant coach for the women’s and men’s basketball programs.
-Later he worked as head coach at the Texas School for the Deaf as well as USA Deaf Basketball.
-He is currently a certified interpreter working at the University of Texas and currently resides in Austin with his wife Summer, and their two deaf dogs.
+Later he worked as head coach at the Texas School for the Deaf as well as within USA Deaf Basketball.
+He is currently the Interpreting Coordinator at the University of Texas and resides in Austin, TX with his girlfriend, coda artist, Kate Fitzpatrick and their 3 pets.

 Treasurer, Weston Pondolfino